tottyn/bootEd/README.md

 # Usage

-To get started with bootEd you simply need to supply the vector of data that you want to bootstrap from and the parameter of interest defined as a function (in base R or user-defined).
+To get started with bootEd you simply need to supply the vector of data that you want to bootstrap from and the parameter of interest defined as a function.
+The function should be a base R or user-defined summary function, such as mean, min, or median.
 Other arguments, such as the number of bootstrap samples and the significance level can be specified or left at their default values.
-Let us use the well-known base R dataset 'mtcars' for an example.
+Below we use the well-known base R dataset 'mtcars' for a minmum example.
 We construct 95% percentile bootstrap intervals for the mean mpg.
-Each of the functions in the pacakge returns similar output specific to the intervals assumptions and plots needed to discuss those assumptions.
+Each of the functions in the package return similar output, specific to the interval's assumptions, and plots needed to discuss those assumptions.

 ```r